 “In a nutshell, the legal doctrine of rep ipsa loquitor applies to wrong site surgery cases in which the surgical error could not have occurred if the surgeon, nurse, doctor, or any other liable party was not negligent,” explains our experienced wrong site surgery attorney in Philadelphia at The Weitz Firm, LLC.
 In other words, you must be able to prove that some kind of negligence played a part in your wrong site surgery case to be eligible to file a medical malpractice lawsuit.

-Fact #2: In rep ipsa loquitor cases, the negligent surgeon and other liable parties are more wiling to settle a claim compared to wrong site surgery cases where liability is disputed or not clear.
+Fact #2: In rep ipsa loquitor cases, the negligent surgeon and other liable parties are more willing to settle a claim compared to wrong site surgery cases where liability is disputed or not clear.

 Contrary to the popular belief, this legal doctrine does not apportion liability, but merely provides that you have established that at least one party is liable for your wrong site surgery injury, because it would not have occurred in the absence of negligence.